FREE GROCERY GUIDE

 CONS: Cost, flavor, hard to source, may add lots of froth to smoothies.

 2. Collagen or "Bone Broth" Protein: Collagen is terrific, but this one comes with a caveat: Collagen is not a complete protein.
-Be careful when buying beef-based proteins to determine if what you are getting is indeed a complete beef protein, not just collagen.
+Incomplete protein does not mean that it's 'bad' protein.
+You body can still get lots of goodness out of incomplete proteins; but pay close attention when buying beef-based proteins to determine if what you are getting is indeed a complete beef protein, not just collagen, because there is a lot of misleading labeling going on with those products.
 Collagen can add significant protein and other beneficial nutrients to your smoothie, which support skin, hair, nail, and gut health; however, collagen lacks some of the nine essential amino acids necessary to use as building blocks for our bones, muscles, skin, cartilage, and organs.
 Collagen dissolves easily and is relatively flavorless.
-It can be a great addition to your smoothies, but as a standalone protein powder, it's not the best option.
-Try combining collagen protein with other types of complete protein to get all those essential amino acids and the most benefit.
+It can be a great addition to your smoothies, but it's not the best option as a standalone protein powder.
+Try combining collagen protein with other types of complete protein to get all those essential amino acids and the most benefits.

 PROS: Relatively flavorless and dissolves in anything, easy to source.